Vargodl/DVwords-WeekenStrung/README.md

 Jean Carrol, in her trial against D Trump, accuses him of raping her.
 She does avoid that word, she maybe the victim but she is denying victimhood.

-I've really enjoyed the following letteranout words.  like the author, I modified it and used it as a cover letter and it indeed got me in the door:
+I've really enjoyed the following letter about words.  like the author, I modified it and used it as a cover letter and it indeed got me in the door:

 “Dear Sir:
 I like words.
 I like fat buttery words, such as ooze, turpitude, glutinous, toady.
 I like solemn, angular, creaky words, such as straitlaced, cantankerous, pecunious, valedictory.
 I like spurious, black-is-white words, such as mortician, liquidate, tonsorial, demi-monde.
 I like suave “V” words, such as Svengali, svelte, bravura, verve.
 I like crunchy, brittle, crackly words, such as splinter, grapple, jostle, crusty.